The Kitchen Table Divorce: Tips and Tools

 Finalize Your Divorce

-You are not legally required to have an attorney for a kitchen table divorce.
+You are not legally required to have an attorney for The kitchen table divorce.
 However, it is highly advisable to use an attorney to assist with the process.
 An attorney can help ensure you cover all required and advisable topics during divorce discussions, put your decisions into a written agreement, carry out the court process for finalizing your divorce.

 Comments